Killing of Lizzie O'Neill

-Lizzie O'Neill (also known by the alias Honour Bright) was fatally shot in Ticknock, County Dublin, Ireland in June 1925.
-The case was an early test for the newly established Garda Síochána which eventually charged one of its own and a local physician with the murder.
-They were acquitted.
-A plaque stands in Ticknock marking the incident.
+Lizzie O'Neill (also known as Lily O'Neill and by the alias Honour Bright) was a Dublin woman who was abducted, fatally shot, and dumped at Ticknock, County Dublin, Ireland in an alleged revenge killing and act of vigilantism in June of 1925.
+The investigation was an early test for the newly established Irish Free State and its national police, the Garda Síochána, which eventually arrested and charged a Garda Superintendent and a rural physician with kidnapping and murder.
+Even though both men were acquitted, a plaque now stands in Ticknock marking the incident.

 Before her death

-Lizzie O'Neill lived in the Liberties area of Dublin and worked as a sex worker near St Stephen's Green.
-She worked in Pyms, a clothing shop, but lost her job when she became a single mother.
+Lizzie O'Neill lived in the Liberties area of Dublin and worked as a prostitute near St Stephen's Green.
+It is thought that she may originally have been from Carlow.
+She worked in Pyms, a clothing shop, but after having a child out of wedlock became unemployed.
 Frank Duff visited a house she was staying at while doing charitable work for the Legion of Mary.

 Witness statements

-One of O'Neill's fellow sex workers said that a man had paid her and told her that he had been robbed of eleven pounds and a silver cigarette case earlier that evening.
+One of O'Neill's associates said that a man had paid her and told her that he had been robbed of eleven pounds and a silver cigarette case earlier that evening.
 He was angry and said he was armed.
-He asked the woman's help in finding the thief and indicated that a man in a nearby car was a friend who was a superintendent in the Garda Síochána and would round up sex workers if the thief was not found.
-Another sex worker said she saw O'Neill and another sex worker with two men in a grey sports car outside the Shelbourne Hotel.
+He asked the woman's help in finding the thief and indicated that a man in a nearby car was a friend who was a superintendent in the Garda Síochána and would round up prostitutes if the thief was not found.
+Another woman said she saw O'Neill and a different lady with two men in a grey sports car outside the Shelbourne Hotel.

 The last sighting of O'Neill that evening was of her getting into a car with two men at Leonard's Corner on the South Circular Road, Portobello, Dublin.
 She was found dead the next morning from a gunshot wound.
 The car was traced to a Dr. Patrick Purcell of Blessington, County Wicklow who admitted being in Dublin on the evening in question with Garda Superintendent Leo Dillon.